 \section{Summary of the survey samples}

 }

+Each of our surveys were approved by the Harvard Institutional Review Board (IRB-20-0938).
 Neighborhood survey respondents were recruited via e-mail using a list of email addresses attached to registered voter records.
 We randomly sampled a total of 1,514,612 potential respondents from this list within each city (533,333 in Miami, 476,605 in New York City, and 504,674 in Phoenix).
 We sent an email invitation to the sampled registered voters on non-holiday weekdays between December 21, 2020 and February 19, 2021.
 The invitation informed the potential respondent of the purpose of the survey, that they would be asked to draw their neighborhood on a map, and provided information on the researcher's affiliations and contact information.
 Of these e-mails, 38.5\% failed to be delivered to the potential respondent's inbox, due to the email address either being invalid or the receiving email server rejecting the email.
 In total, 930,839 voters received survey invitations (329,624 in Miami, 275,449 in New York, and 325,766 in Phoenix).
 The Phoenix sample exhibited a higher response rate than the Miami and New York City sample, with a 0.5\% response rate in Miami and New York and a 1.3\% response rate in Phoenix.
 Although our survey tool is publicly available, we are not able to publicly release our survey data to protect the privacy of respondents.

 Here we present summary statistics describing the demographics of the first survey sample (Table \ref{tab:surv-sum}), the overall demographics of the cities in our sample (Table \ref{tab:city-sum}) and the demographics of the city council survey sample (Table \ref{tab:surv-sum-full-nycc}).